CieranW/Lab-Research/DashBoardProject/projectSummary.md

 -   Create 3 datasets with similar variables throughout.
 EX.
 Dataset 1 has time, length, and speed; Dataset 2 has speed, height, and width; and Dataset 3 has width, height, and length.
 -   Import the data from the datasets and match like variables.
 -   Create an output file(might do the terminal for now) that contains each variable found and lists which dataset it came from and the value of the variable

+### October 20 - November 12, 2023

+-   Create a web page for the visual dashboard, complete with interactive features that allow for variable change, analyzing a certain dataset, and displaying the current output.
+-   Implement a notification system within the dashboard that will notify the user of the most recent changes within the dashboard, be that external or internal changes to a dataset.
+-   Find a way to keep track of the previous datasets for comparison with the new dataset within the notification system.